dmbarbour/glas/docs/GlasCLI.md

         #!/usr/bin/glas --script.g
         program goes here

-This operation loads the script file, skips the first line if it starts with '#!', then compiles the remaining content in accordance with the specified file extension.
-The script may reference global modules, implicitly localizing as `{ "" => "module." }`.
-Attempts to load a local module will fail.
+This operation loads the script file, skips the first line if it starts with '#!' (shebang), then compiles the remaining content in accordance with the specified file extension.
+The script may reference local and global modules, with global modules implicitly localized as `module.*` and local modules being relative to the script file location.

 By default, the script will use the user's `GLAS_CONF` configuration.
 If this is inappropriate, in Linux one might use 'env' with the '-S' option such as: